-We see here that, Apostle Peter compromised his integrity when he refused to eat with Gentiles Christians when other Jewish leaders from Jerusalem showed up in Antioch.
+We see here that, Apostle Peter compromised his integrity when he refused to eat with Gentile Christians when other Jewish leaders from Jerusalem showed up in Antioch.
 This single act of compromise did not rob him of his integrity before God.
 I don’t think that Peter’s behavior was enough to strip him of his integrity before God.
 However, a habitual compromise of integrity starts with that first decision to compromise!

 What Do I Mean?

 When Peter compromised, Paul admonished him about his behavior.
 That is why we are directed to admonish one another according to Romans 15:14.
 When we are admonished, we avoid beginning that pattern of compromise.
 But when we aren’t corrected, the problem now arises as compromise becomes a habit and custom.
 It is then that the Christian is on the brink of losing his or her integrity.